patdavid/fnndsc/README.md

 Here is a quick [example xmlhttprequest](example-xmlhttprequest/) with the data.

+#### Vue.js Components

+Thought I'd see what's going on in Vue.js land.
+Quickly setup an example page with a couple of components tied to a data store.
+I load a list of images on page load and use an async factory to load all the images into the page.

+Then use native Vue.js components and data binding to mutate the data when you scroll your mouse over the example image.
+This is _not_ fancy in any way, just a quick proof of concept that it works as expected (I've never used Vue.js before, so it's possibly a little ugly).

+Here is the [example Vue.js](example-vuejs/) page to play with.

 #### Scan/Study Class Example

 Fire up an example of a study class with some methods to demonstrate the base object to present to the rest of an app.